Terraminator/Terraminator/README.md

 # Hi there👋 I am Terraminator.
-- I am a Programmer/Pentester
+- I am a Programmer/CTF Player
 - I am interested in everything todo with Programming and IT-Security.
 - I am currently doing some ctf's and finish school.